jramos/dev-env/README.md

     vagrant halt

-See the [vagrant CLI docs](https://docs.vagrantup.com/v2/cli/index.html) for a full list of commands.
+See the [Vagrant CLI documentation](https://docs.vagrantup.com/v2/cli/index.html) for a full list of commands.

-## Shared folders
+## Shared Folders

 When `vagrant up` is called, `pwd` is mounted as `/vagrant` in the VM.
-Additionally, `~/src` will be mounted as `/home/vagrant/src` in the VM.
+This will be the `dev-env` checkout directory if you followed the instructions above.
+Additionally, `~/src` will be created if necessary and mounted as `/home/vagrant/src` in the VM.
+Development should be done within the `~/src` folder if you want your code to be accessible from the host (e.g. to edit it using a native GUI).

-`~/.gitconfig` is copied from the host to the VM when provisioned, as well.
+If present, `~/.gitconfig` is copied from the host to the VM when provisioned, as well.

 ## Optional Setup

     # choose a new GTK theme for X11
     gtk-theme-switch2

 By default, the environment uses Clearlooks.
 To use the installed version of Eclipse or Chromium, it is assumed that you have [XQuartz](http://xquartz.macosforge.org/landing/) or a similar X11 implementation (e.g. [Cygwin/X](http://en.wikipedia.org/wiki/Cygwin/X)) installed locally.
+This only applies if you want to use X11 applications from the VM on your host.

 ## Resources